loaderImage

 • If your application was rejected due to a diagnosis of certain critical or terminal illnesses, then, unfortunately, you will not be eligible for a term plan.

-In conclusion, if your term insurance application gets declined on medical grounds, you need to find out the reason for rejection and take appropriate steps.
+In conclusion, if your term insurance application is rejected on medical grounds, you need to find out the reason for rejection and take appropriate steps.

 Not necessarily.
 What matters to the insurer is your personal health profile.